 - How do we make decisions about trade-offs?

-- What are the positive macro-economic influences on consumption & levers for change?
+- What are the positive macro-economic influences on consumption and levers for change?

 - What are the influences on consumption in low middle income countries?

 Substitution effects need to be explored: how do different interventions (particularly but not only those that influence price) affect our consumption of non-targeted foods, and how do the effects of interventions vary by population group?